CS-1400/CS-1400.github.io/_pages/loops/for-loops.md

 ## Composition
 This loop always begins with the `for` keyword, followed by an arbitrary variable name(s).
 This is followed by the `in` keyword, and either a pre-defined container variable (string, list, set, etc) -or- the `range` function:

+{% highlight Python %}
+for loop_variable in range(15):
+    # this code block executes the specific number of times indicated in the range function argument

+for loop_variable in container_variable:
+    # this code block executes on each item in the container variable
+{% endhighlight %}

 ## Example 1: Items in a container